projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 VBS-K APIs
 ----------

 The VBS-K APIs are exported by VBS-K related modules.
-Users could use the following APIs to implement their VBS-K modules.
+Users can use the following APIs to implement their VBS-K modules.

 APIs Provided by DM